 We can’t choose how someone treats us - that is their village - but we can choose how we respond - whether we put with this behavior, stand up for ourselves or walk away.

-We teach people how it’s OK and not OK to treat us.
-If we put up with unacceptable behavior, we teach the other person that it’s OK to treat us this way.
+By respecting ourselves, we are more likely to be respected by others.
+If we put up with unacceptable behavior, we give the message to the other person that it’s OK to treat us this way.
 Even by not responding, we are saying yes to this.

 It is nobody else’s job to respect our boundaries if we don’t respect them ourselves.